A Guide to Stress-Free Holiday Travel

 Accept the Unknown

 Before you start a packing list, take a moment to breathe.
-Visualize the joys that await you this holiday season — what are you most looking forward to?
-This is your holiday kurashi, or ideal way of spending your time.
+Visualize the joys that await you on this trip — what are you most looking forward to?
+Think of this as your vacation kurashi, or ideal way of spending your time off.
 Then, remind yourself that the unexpected happens.
-Travel plans might change unexpectedly, but the holidays are what you make of them.
+Travel plans might change unexpectedly, but that’s part of the adventure.
 Any time you feel stressed, take a moment to return to your kurashi — why are you doing this?
 By visualizing the joys you’ll find on the other end, you’ll feel more balanced and easeful the whole way through.

 02